Ah curb appeal! We know a fantastic house when we see one and stop to stare at it. In just one weekend, you can be the envy of the neighborhood!

 After my front porch makeover, I noticed the front entry was showing signs of wear and tear after 8 years.

-The two biggest offenders?
-My exterior lights and my door lock set.
+My exterior lights and my door lock set were definitely in need of a major update!

 They were looking TIRED and were the original builder grade quality.

-From the street it really wasn’t noticeable, but once you came up to my porch it was.
+From the street it really wasn’t noticeable, but once you came up to to the front door it was OBVIOUS that I needed to make some changes.

 The paint on the treads was beat up, moss was growing, the flowers were blocking the walk way, and the cement landing was dirty.